What Do Animals Eat? What Do Polar Bears Eat? Learn About The Arctic Bear Feeding Habits. Polar bears are among the largest carnivores in the world.

 But this scene proves polar bears will even attack and eat their own kind, even if it's a defenceless cub.
 Polar Bear.
 About the Polar Bear Polar bears roam the Arctic ice sheets and swim in that region's coastal waters.

+They are very strong swimmers, and their large front paws, which they use to paddle, are slightly webbed.
 Some polar bears have been seen swimming hundreds of miles from land—though they probably cover most of that distance by floating on sheets of ice.
 Polar bears live in one of the planet's coldest environments and depend on a thick coat of insulated fur, which covers a warming layer of fat.
 Polar Bear.
 Polar Bear.
 Genus: Ursus Species: maritimus General Description: Polar bears are large bears.